Films

 1950s

 1. Night of the Hunter (Charles Laughton, 1955).
 Robert Mitchum is terrifying as a murderous preacher, with Love and Hate emblazoned on his knuckles.
-Good suspense and oozes with atmosphere.
+Good suspense, visually sensational, and oozing with atmosphere.
 Mitchim reprises his role as a creepy stalker in Cape Fear, which is also essential viewing for thriller fans.
-Director Laughton is better known as an actor; he gives an amazing performance inWitness for the Prosecution.
+Director Laughton is better known as an actor; he gives a great performance inWitness for the Prosecution.

 2. Twelve Angry Men (Sidney Lumet, 1957).
 Perhaps the greatest of all courtroom dramas, it tells the story of one juror (Henry Fonda) who courageously resists voting with the majority.
 Even if you find the theme hokey, it's impossible not to be impressed by the excellent performances and the taught direction.
-Lumet also directed other masterworks, including especially Dog Day Afternoon, The Pawnbroker, and Network.
-My other favorite trial films include Anatomy of a Murder (with its gorgeous Ellington soundtrack), Confession, Inherit the Wind, La Verite, Paths of Glory, To Kill a Mockingbird, and Witness for the Prosecution.
+Lumet also directed other classics, including especially Dog Day Afternoon, The Pawnbroker, and Network.
+My other favorite trial films include Anatomy of a Murder (with its gorgeous Ellington soundtrack), Confession, Inherit the Wind, La Verite, The Passion of Joan of Arc, Paths of Glory, To Kill a Mockingbird, and Witness for the Prosecution.

 4. A Streetcar Named Desire (Elia Kazan, 1951).
 Brando's best performances have never been topped by anyone, and in this adaptation of the Tennessee Williams play, he is at his best: unpredictable, crude, loathsome, and captivating.
 My second favorite Brando performance is On the Waterfront.
 My second favorite Kazan film is A Face in the Crowd with an imitable and terrifying lead performance by newcomer Andy Griffith.
 For close runner's up, I'd include the psychologically harrowing Splendor in the Grass and the sexually charged thriller, Baby Doll.

 5. Suddenly Last Summer (Joseph Mankiewicz, 1959).
 Elizabeth Taylor in a psycho ward?
 Katherine Hepburn as an overprotective mother?
-A melodrama about lombotomies and homophobia?
+A melodrama about lobotomies and homophobia?
 A store by Tennessee Williams adapted by Gore Vidal?
 Yes!
-This extaordinary and neglected classic packs a powerful punch and is just odd enough to keep cult film junkies drooling.
+This extraordinary and neglected classic packs a powerful punch and is just odd enough to keep cult film junkies drooling.

 1960s